History of the VNA

 In 1976, the VNA moved to its present, much larger home, at 35 Colvin Avenue.
 The move allowed us to add speech therapists and occupational therapists to our staff.
 The early 1980’s saw an expansion into Saratoga County, followed by Rensselaer County in 1992.
 In 2014, the agency began providing services in eight additional Capital Region counties.

 One critical thing has remained the same since the beginning – those who could not afford to pay received care free-of-charge.
 To give the agency a vehicle to raise money for these unfunded services, the not-for-profit VNA Foundation was established in 1984.

 Visiting Nurses Home Care (VNHC), an affiliated licensed home-care service agency, was founded in 1988 to provide supportive services including certified home health and personal care, homemakers, companions, licensed practical nursing, and registered professional nursing.

-Today, VNA Home Health has 150 employees.
-Visiting Nurses Home Care employs a staff of 45 administrative workers and more than 700 paraprofessionals.
+Today, VNA of Albany has 125 employees.
+Visiting Nurses Home Care employs a staff of 45 administrative workers and more than 600 paraprofessionals.
 It boasts five locations to meet growing client needs, and has expanded its service area to encompass 18 counties.

-For 135 years, our region has been in a continual state of change.
+For almost 140 years, our region has been in a continual state of change.
 We too, have changed.
 We’ve grown from teaching morals to teaching diabetes care, from poultices to antibiotics, and from carrying leather medical bags to computer tablets.

-We saw more than 4,300 patients in 2015, and anticipate that number will grow this coming year.
-Our medical and administrative staff has expanded to meet growing demand.
+We see more patients every year, and anticipate that number will continue to grow.
+Our medical and administrative staff has expanded to meet demand.
 We’ve installed new industry software to increase our operational and clinical efficiency.
 The quality and efficacy of our services is exceptional.